Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Ability to assist the Australian Government

-Holding Redlich is appointed to the Whole of Australian Government Legal Services Panel in the following 19 practice areas:
+Holding Redlich is appointed to the Whole of Australian Government Legal Services Panel in the following five Areas of Law:

 Workplace, Industrial Relations and Compensation